Umpire's Practical Fire Guide for Homeowners

 - No electrician needed for installation

-- Create a defensible space: Clear brush within 30 feet of your home
+- Create a defensible space: Clear brush, dead vegetation, and debris within 30 feet of your home

-- Keep roof and gutters clean: Regularly remove leaves, pine needles, and debris
+- Keep roof and gutters clean: Regularly remove leaves, pine needles, and debris—these can ignite from flying embers

-- Consider fire-resistant materials: When building or renovating outbuildings
+- Consider fire-resistant materials: When building or renovating outbuildings, fences, and decks

 - Never smoke in bed: Or when drowsy or medicated